adisve/Rust-SQL-API/README.md

 ## Getting Started

-Currently this is only a debug version, but you can still run the program by manually comiling it and running it.
+Currently this is only a debug version, but you can still run the program by manually compiling it and running it.

 ### Prerequisites